 In 2017 Tim was commissioned by Propel Youth Arts WA to put on an installation entitled rushed metropolis, which uses improvisers, actors and live laptop sound design to recreate the manic nature of peak hour in the Perth CBD.
 Tim is a recipient of the 2015 Jack Bendat Travel Scholarship, a grant which funded a tour to the east coast of Australia with his compositions for jazz orchestra.
 At eighteen, Tim became the 2014 Associate Composer-in-Residence for the WA Youth Jazz Orchestra (WAYJO), earning a cash prize and a commission to write two big band works for WAYJO, which were premiered at the Perth International Jazz Festival.
 His performance of an original score for The Merry-Go-Round in the Sea led to him winning an adjudicators’ Finley Award.
 In these dramatic productions, Tim uses influences from jazz, classical, electroacoustic and experimental music to, as the Independent Theatre Association of WA puts it, “effectively complement the setting and provide the audience with a ‘window’ into the production.”

 Tim is a versatile multi-woodwind instrumentalist, pianist and male vocalist.
 He is an active performer, involved in all sorts of projects ranging between being a featured soloist in eclectic orchestras, playing in pit orchestras for musicals and performing contemporary works with sound artists, improvisers and laptop performers.
 Finishing fourth in the state for WACE music, he was selected to perform at Performing Arts Perspectives.
-Tim has been a WAYJO musician since the age of sixteen and is currently the lead tenor saxophonist in their premier band, the Wednesday Night Orchestra, who regularly tour locally and interstate.
-He has performed and worked with local artists such as Victoria Newton, the Mace Francis Orchestra, The Idea of North, hip-hop MC Coin Banks, Daniel Susnjar and ARIA award-winner Sarah McKenzie, as well as internationally acclaimed artists such as Mike Abene, Evan Sherman, James Morrison, Darcy James Argue, Ed Partyka and Ed Neumeister.
+Tim has been a WAYJO musician since the age of sixteen and is currently a tenor saxophonist in their premier band, the Wednesday Night Orchestra, who regularly tour locally and interstate.
+He has performed and worked with local artists such as Victoria Newton, the Mace Francis Orchestra, The Idea of North, Daniel Susnjar and ARIA award-winner Sarah McKenzie, as well as internationally acclaimed artists such as Mike Abene, Evan Sherman, James Morrison, Darcy James Argue, Ed Partyka and Ed Neumeister.

 A full CV is available here.